 The Car Connection BMW X7 Overview

 The BMW X7 is the German automaker's three-row crossover SUV and the largest vehicle available with a roundel.

 Based on the smaller BMW X5, the X7 has bold styling, a longer wheelbase, and a standard third row to set it apart from its smaller sibling.
 The X5 is available with three rows, however the third row in the X5 is much smaller than the X7's and is meant for only occasional duty.

 With the X7, BMW finally has a direct rival for the Mercedes-Benz GLS-Class and Audi Q7, among other high-end luxury SUVs.

-The BMW X7 is available with a choice of twin-turbo inline-6 or V-8 engines paired to 8-speed automatic transmissions with standard all-wheel drive.
+The BMW X7 is available with a choice of a turbo inline-6 or twin-turbo V-8 paired to an 8-speed automatic transmission with standard all-wheel drive.